 (Now, mind you, a neighbor kid of mine gave off serious serial killer and animal torturer vibes before we were 10, and that was educational in its own right — I never forgot the shimmer of psychopathy when I met it after that.
 He convinced me that the stuff of horror movies had a real-life basis.)

-Well, it’s one thing to day-dream naively about fixing all your own problems, or those of your imaginary friends, but when you start creating stories for public consumption, you begin to realize that you’ll be, as it were, sharing your work.
+Well, it’s one thing to day-dream naively about fixing all your own problems, or those of your imaginary friends, but when you start creating stories for public consumption, you begin to realize that you’ll be, as it were, showing your work.
 And that means you have to scrutinize it from a more responsible point of view.

 So I look at my, well, my moral toolkit when I create my long series stories.
 I don’t really want my characters to suffer, not for real (I mean, I really like many of them), but functionally, well, it’s hard to have a story with important stakes without strife and disappointment, even if all ends well.
 People are gonna die, likely.
 People are gonna lose important friends and family, likely.
 People are going to make stupid missteps and regret them later, possibly fatally..
 I could have made them all infallible and well-meaning… but that’s not how it works.